cmu-hgc-mac/hgcal-module-testing-gui/README.md

 The `AirControl.py` class is used to control the dry air valve and automatically read the relative humidity and temperature inside the dark box.
 This setup is likely quite specific to CMU.
 If the configuration file sets `HasRHSensor = False` this will be ignored.
 Feel free to re-implement this class partially or entirely if you have these capabilities but must use them in a different way.
 Note however that changes to this class will be overwritten by gitlab.

 If your test system is different and you have capability that the CMU MAC does not, you will have to add interaction steps to perform them and/or sections of the GUI that controls them.
 Features that you may want to implement that are not currently implemented include thermal control of the test box and vacuum hold-down of the module.
 Additionally, you may desire to do things in a different order or add tests that are currently not implemented.
+I am happy to support these requests as possible.